 Periodically review your documents.
 Is the information still relevant?
 Does it need to be combined with something else?
 Should it be reclassified?
 Your goal is to keep your holdings to a minimum.

 Tackle only a handful of file folders at a time, so you don’t feel overwhelmed.
 Ask yourself, "What can be deleted?
 What should be merged?
 What can be extracted so that the few gems of wisdom crucial to my success can be applied as needed?"
 Think of this task with a project management hat on and take it step-by-step.

 Acknowledge the Benefits of Remaining Organized

 Staying organized might make you anxious.
 Organizing is certainly not a glamorous task.
-Yet, in a world that overwhelms us with information and communication, becoming the master of your files, and maintaining them so they serve you, is more important than ever before.
+Yet, in a world that overwhelms us with the volume of information and communication, becoming the master of your files, and maintaining them so they serve you, is more important than ever before.
+Information overload occurs when we let things pile up.
 The people who become adept at recognizing, gathering, retrieving, and applying the right information at the right time are valuable to their organizations and their teams.